bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   * Active Directory key

 ## Code sample
-[Getting Started with Azure Data Box](https://github.com/bkrishna-hari/azure-data-box-get-dotnet-started/blob/master/samples/TutorialConsoleApplication.zip?raw=true) project in .NET.
-You can download the sample application and run it.
+We have provided a sample Visual Studio console application here: [Getting Started with Azure Data Box](https://github.com/bkrishna-hari/azure-data-box-get-dotnet-started/blob/master/samples/TutorialConsoleApplication.zip?raw=true).
+If you want to create this application from scratch, please continue with the following steps.
+Else, you can download this application and run it.

 ## Set up your development environment
 Set up your development environment in Visual Studio so you're ready to try examples in this guide.